dbiagi/LexikMonologBrowserBundle/README.md

             type:         service
             id:           lexik_monolog_browser.handler.doctrine_dbal
 ```

+Make sure to especify a channel for the log browser handler to avoid DI circular references.

 Now you have enabled and configured the handler, you migth want to display log entries, just import the routing file: